Fundraising ideas

 Commitment level: Simple and fun.
 Could also improve your working life.

 Bonus options: Jargon not a thing in your workplace?
-Or you want to add more challenge?
-How about fines for being late for a meeting, or salty language at work, or whatever it is people do in your workplace that they probably shouldn’t?
+How about fines for being late for a meeting!

-Make it a success: Don’t forget to agree your definitions first, such as exactly how many minutes counts as late to a meeting.
-For what counts as work jargon, you could use this guide from Techtarget to awful corporate jargon you can’t escape.
-Or Forbes’ list of the most annoying pretentious and useless business jargon is less recent, but still good.
-Or come up with your own (short) list of the buzz phrases in your workplace - you can ask everyone for suggestions.
+Make it a success: Agree your definitions first, such as how many minutes counts as late to a meeting.
+For what counts as work jargon, you could use this guide from Techtarget, or Forbes’ list of annoying business jargon.
+Or come up with your own list of the buzz phrases in your workplace - you can ask everyone for suggestions.

 Quick fundraising ideas

-Committed but time-poor.
-There are still ways you can contribute to our mission.
-Here are our top ideas for fast fundraising.
+Committed but time-poor?
+There are still ways you can contribute to our mission:

 Convert leftover travel cash